 Programs can use the Community Readiness Assessment Model to measure their community’s “readiness” level to address problem gambling.

-Please use these resources located in the Resource Library below to develop your Implementation Plan for Problem Gambling Prevention.
+Please use these resources located here as well as in the Resource Library below to develop your Implementation Plan for Problem Gambling Prevention.

 To help you with reporting, you can also use the PG Prevention Quarterly Data Collection guide in the Resource Library below.